zaiisao/Documentation/en/Audio Broadcast/multiple_channel_android.md

 3. Call `joinChannel` of the `RtcChannel` class to join the second channel.
 4. Repeat steps 2 and 3 to create multiple `RtcChannel` objects, and call the `joinChannel` method of each object to join these channels.

-This approach applies to scenarios where you publish streams only to a specified channel.
+This approach applies to scenarios where you publish streams only to the RtcEngine channel.
 If you have implemented RTC functions with an earlier version of our SDK, this approach does not require any change to your existing code.

 **API call sequence**